shrivathsap/snake-game/windoes/readme.txt

-Unzip the directory and run the .exe
+Store these in the same directory as resources folder